spilman6/courses/pages/computer-programming-cpp/assignments/book-manager.md

 ### Submitting to Blackboard

-Once you have your website pushed to GitHub, submit the link to your repository to Blackboard.
+Once you have your project pushed to GitHub, submit the link to your repository to Blackboard.